Machine Man: The Initiative

 Machine Man appears in a flashback to Iron Man #168 (March 1983) in Iron Man/Captain America: Casualties of War.
 In trying to convince Captain America of the rightness of his position, Iron Man tells of the time Machine Man came to visit him.
 Machine Man was seeking to compare notes with Iron Man, thought to be a robot by Machine Man.
-Drunk, irate, and under considerable stress from the machinations of Obadiah Stane, Iron Man attacks Machine Man and almost kills two of his own employees.
-At the last possible second, Machine Man's extendable arm pushes them out of the way.
+Drunk, irate, and under stress from the machinations of Obadiah Stane, Iron Man attacks Machine Man and almost kills two of his own employees.
+At the last possible second, Machine Man pushes them out of the way.
 Iron Man uses this incident as the need for accountability in the superhero population.
-Aaron and Sleepwalker are recruited to aid Ms. Marvel in finding her teammate Araña as part of a S.H.I.E.L.D. strikeforce known as Operation Lightning Storm.
-In the promotional cover for this appearance, he is in the costume which he wore during Nextwave.
-His appearance is entirely in keeping with Nextwave: he wears the same costume and displays the same nonsensical and zany personality developed, in place of his previous logical and friendly self.
-He reveals that Agent Maria Hill from S.H.I.E.L.D. offered him financial compensation to join the Initiative, enraging Ms. Marvel, who had supported it from the beginning, for free.
-He spends much of his time in Chile and aboard the Minicarrier 13, Ms. Marvel's headquarters at the time, antagonizing and criticizing every available agent.
-In addition to financial compensation, S.H.I.E.L.D. has also provided Aaron with a Life Model Decoy of Monica Rambeau, which is programmed to cry for him.
-Keeping him in his new role of comic relief, Aaron has been shown using the LMD body as a replacement part for his damaged body, going so far to offer womanly advice to a deeply shocked Araña.
+Machine Man reveals that Maria Hill offered him financial compensation to join the Initiative, enraging Ms. Marvel, who had supported it from the beginning, for free.
+In addition to financial compensation, S.H.I.E.L.D. provided Machine Man with a Life Model Decoy of Monica Rambeau.